-None of the Directors or the Group CEO had immediate family members who were employees of the Company in 2017.
+None of the Directors or the Group CEO had immediate family members who were employees of the Company in 2018.
+As the Company's substantial shareholder, GEH, is not an individual, the disclosure on remuneration of employees who are immediate family of substantial shareholders is not applicable.